-Aaron L. Connelly is a Research Fellow in the East Asia Program at the Lowy Institute for International Policy, where he focuses on Southeast Asia, and Indonesia in particular.
-His research interests include Indonesian politics and foreign policy, Australia-Indonesia relations, the geopolitics of Southeast Asia, and the US role in the region.
+Aaron L. Connelly is a Research Fellow in the East Asia Program at the Lowy Institute for International Policy, where he focuses on Southeast Asia, particularly Indonesia and Myanmar, and the US role in the region.

-Previously, Aaron was a researcher in the Asia programs at the Center for Strategic and International Studies (CSIS) in Washington, a Fulbright scholar and visiting fellow at the Centre for Strategic and International Studies (CSIS) in Jakarta, and a consultant to US firms operating in Southeast Asia with BowerGroupAsia.
-In these capacities he wrote extensively about Southeast Asia, studied the inner workings of the Indonesian legislature, and assisted clients with political risk analysis and business strategy in Southeast Asia.
+Previously, Aaron worked at the Center for Strategic and International Studies (CSIS) in Washington, as a Fulbright scholar and visiting fellow at the Centre for Strategic and International Studies (CSIS) in Jakarta, and a consultant to US firms operating in Southeast Asia with BowerGroupAsia.

 Aaron's position is supported by the Lowy Institute’s Engaging Asia Project which was established with the financial support of the Australian Government.